omg-dds/dds-rtps/README.md

 Actions run.
 This is a Python dictionary in which each element defines a Test Case.
-This Test Suite may also contain different functions that the `interoperability_report.py` script uses to determine whether the test result is succesful or not.
+This Test Suite may also contain different functions that the `interoperability_report.py` script uses to determine whether the test result is successful or not.
 The Python dictionary must follow this pattern:

 ~~~python